The #1 “Cringe” TV Styling Mistake You’re Probably Making (And How to Correct It)

 Plus, with a few pro tips and design tweaks, you can get the best of both worlds: the drop-dead-gorgeous space you want, with the TV you need.
 But before we dive in, a brief reminder: TVs are always measured diagonally — from the top left corner to the bottom right, or vice versa.

-Without further ado, Havenly designer Melissa Wagner shares her pro tips for creating a design-forward TV den, from the basics (like how to measure a TV for your space) to the finishing touches (like gallery wall backdrops).
+Without further ado, Havenly designer Melissa Wagner shares the common mistakes and pro tips for creating a design-forward TV den, from the basics (like how to measure a TV for your space) to the finishing touches (like gallery wall backdrops).

 Tip 1: Adjust your seating